gtrichards/QuasarSelection/README.md

 But this notebook *does* successfully produce output classifications for the test set using the RF classifier.
 The output is in `GTR-ADM-QSO-ir_good_test_2016_out.fits`.

+`SpIESHighzQuasars.ipynb`<br>
+is a notebook that applies the SVM and bagging classifiers from `SpIESHighzCandidateSelection2.ipynb` to the test set.
+I also tried to create a new version of the test set that included i-band magnitude and u-band extinction, but I ran into all sorts of problems.
+(Though it may be worth trying again).
+In the end, I ended up writing a stand-alone script `SpIESHighzQuasarsS82all.py` that just classifies the objects in Stripe 82.
+However, it does so using RF, SVM, *and* bagging.
+That way we can compare the results and find out which produces the least contamination as that is important for our clustering analysis.